Photo by Innerbody Research

 Dr. Kelepurovski says: "In selecting between platforms like Hims and BlueChew, patients should think beyond cost and convenience.
 Patients may also want to consider dose flexibility and personal safety concerns.
 Starting with lower doses may be beneficial to decrease the chance of side effects when starting treatment."

-Both BlueChew and Hims offer chewable forms of the popular PDE5 inhibitors sildenafil, tadalafil, and vardenafil.2 Hims also offers tablet forms of sildenafil, tadalafil, and Stendra (branded avanafil).
-Let’s compare the chewable offerings here, as they’re the ones shared by both companies.
+Both BlueChew and Hims offer chewable forms of the popular PDE5 inhibitors sildenafil and tadalafil, with BlueChew combining the two in BlueChew Gold alongside two other ingredients to fight ED.2 Hims also offers chewable vardenafil and tablet forms of sildenafil, tadalafil, and Stendra (branded avanafil).

 | Doses | Quantities | |